floric/neuland/README.md

 This is my first real Rust test.
 I decided to create a simple graph library / in-memory database.

 Please feel free to propose code improvements.
 This is a pure learning project for Rust and graph theory. :)

+## Instructions

+To format and build the project and run its tests, simply use `cargo make`.